Tunghohin/tesser/tesser-cortex/README.md

 * **Stateful Inference**: Optimized for time-series models such as LSTM/GRU with efficient warm-up and hidden state management.
 * **Microsecond Latency**: Tuned for CPU cache locality, consistently delivering &lt;25 μs inference latency on commodity hardware.

+## Platform Support

+ONNX Runtime does not currently publish binaries for musl-based targets.
+When compiling Tesser for `*-unknown-linux-musl`, the `tesser-cortex` crate builds but returns an error if you attempt to initialize `CortexEngine`.
+Use a glibc target (e.g., `x86_64-unknown-linux-gnu`) to run Cortex-powered strategies.

 ## Usage

 ```rust